 How can I manage bottom dysphoria daily?

-Testosterone can be administered through injections, pills, gels, patches, or pellets, leading to changes like voice deepening, hair growth, and cessation of periods.
+You'll need bloodwork, physical exams, and a mental health evaluation.
+Therapy begins with small doses and can be administered through injections, pills, gels, patches, or pellets.
+Expect changes like voice deepening, hair growth, and period cessation within the first year.
 Always work with a qualified healthcare provider.

-How can I navigate intimacy as an FTM individual?
+How can I navigate intimacy with bottom dysphoria?